 Group therapy: An overview

-Group therapy is a great way to connect with clients and help them overcome their mental health challenges.
+Mental health group therapy is a great way to connect with clients and help them overcome their mental health challenges.
 Group therapy can be used for a variety of issues, such as grief, addiction, substance abuse, depression, anxiety, and more.
 They're typically organized in groups of 5 to 15 participants and often involve weekly sessions with activities and discussions to foster connections and shared experiences.
+Virtual group therapy sessions may also be created to support those who live rurally or outside of areas that provide in-person support.

 However, choosing and planning counseling therapy activities in a group setting that promote engagement, communication, and fun can sometimes be challenging.
 But do not fret; we've got you covered!
-Through this guide, we've curated some of the top group therapy activities that you can incorporate to kickstart your client relations and more substantial clinical outcomes in a group therapy session.
+Through this guide, we've curated some group therapy activities that you can incorporate for more substantial clinical outcomes in a group therapy session.

 Who is group therapy most suitable for?

-While any individual is welcome to attend group therapy sessions, they are helpful for people who may not have access to support groups or are not particularly acclimatized to social settings.
-Group therapy is a way to bring individuals facing similar mental health issues together to alleviate stress, reduce pain, work through trauma, embark on self-reflection, and increase emotional regulation and stability.
+While anyone is welcome to attend group therapy sessions, they are helpful for people who may not have access to support groups or are not particularly acclimatized to social settings.
+Group therapy brings individuals facing similar mental health issues together to alleviate stress, reduce pain, work through trauma, embark on self-reflection, and increase emotional regulation and stability.

 Why group therapy activities work